EllLG1211/Rossignol/Documentation/conception/Initial design/class_diagram_explain.md

 *MailedUser* and his children is the class for a user registered on the server, with a mail and a password. *SharerUser* is the user who share a password with us, so we can edit it, and the *ConnectedUser* is the user logged in the app.

 ### Manager
-The manager will simply contain the currently logged in user, which will in turn contain the password, as Entries.
+The manager will manage all the app model.

 [Class diagram](./Class/v2.mermaid.md)